 We will respectfully cooperate with all government auditors and investigators.

-You should immediately bring any requests for information, which may include audit requests, search warrants, subpoenas, civil investigative demands, and similar to the attention of your Supervisor or to Quality or the Office of Risk Management (ORM).
+You should immediately bring any requests for information, which may include audit requests, search warrants, subpoenas, civil investigative demands, and similar to the attention of your Supervisor or to the Office of Risk Management (ORM).

 Tax Exempt Designation

 The FoC enjoys the designation of tax-exempt organizations under Section 501 (c) (3) of the Internal Revenue Code operated for charitable purposes.
 To ensure that the FoC does not lose its tax-exempt designation, community members should ensure they contract to only pay fair market value for goods and services, not engage in activities for the benefit of private interests nor engage in substantial political or legislative, i.e., lobbying activities.

 In situations where the FoC community members participate in political affairs, it is required that they make clear that they are acting as private citizens and not on behalf of the FoC.
 If the community member chooses to contribute to a political campaign, it should be as an individual and not as a FoC representative.